hgdeoro/py-arduino/README.md

 * write digital values (LOW, HIGIH) with digitalWrite()
 * read analog values with analogRead()
 * generate PWM output with analogWrite()
+* get the values returned by millis() and micros()
+* execute delay() and delayMicroseconds()

+And now is very easy add your custom methods...
+See at the end of [proxy.py](https://github.com/hgdeoro/py-arduino-proxy/blob/master/src/arduino_proxy/proxy.py) for further information.

 Example usage: ping
 -------------------